DevAdv-CFC20/COVID19-research-assistant/README.md

 ![](queries.png)

-With Watson Assistant conversation AI chatbot, we are have integrated WD with WA.<br>
+With Watson Assistant conversation AI chatbot, we are have integrated WD with WA through webhook.<br>

 ![](connection.png)
 ![](connection1.png)